Saint-Mandé, Paris, France Click to get info

 The Twinning Association arose from an initiative by Dominican born Mr Franklyn Georges who was a Councillor of Waltham Forest and had been the first African-Caribbean person to become the Mayor of Waltham Forest in the 1990/91 municipal year.

 His wife Veronica was born in Antigua of Dominican parentage so it was with the support of local Dominican and Antiguan community groups and Associations working with the Council’s Race Equality Unit that educational and cultural trips for local children to the islands were organised.
-Subsequently in 1992 the idea of twinning was discussed at a public meeting and this was followed by the establishment of a steering committee leading to the signing of the Town Twinning Charters in April 1999.
+Subsequently in 1992 the idea of twinning was discussed at a public meeting and this was followed by the establishment of a steering committee leading to the signing of the Town Twinning Declarations in April 1999.

 The Mayor of Waltham Forest is the patron of the Twinning Association.
-At the main Town Hall gates the sign states that Waltham Forest is twinned with Antigua and Barbuda and Dominica.

 The objectives are mainly to promote friendship, information exchange and mutual understanding of cultural, recreational and commercial activities of the linked areas.